jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 **Key Knowledge Areas:**

 - Files, directories
+  What are files?
+  What are directories?
 - Hidden files and directories
+  What are hidden files and directories?
 - Home directories
+  What are home directories?
 - Absolute and relative paths
+  What are absolute paths?
+  What are relative paths?

 **The following is a partial list of the used files, terms and utilities:**

 - Common options for ls
+  What is ls?
 - Recursive listings
+  What is recursive listings?
 - cd
+  What is cod
 - . and ..
+  What is .?
+  What is ..?
 - home and ~
+  What is home?
+  What is ~?

 ### 2.4 Creating, Moving and Deleting Files Weight: 2